ShoweryCellar34/Pentagram/README.md

 ## Platform support

-Penagram uses strictly cross-platform libraries \(Windows, Mac, and Linux support\) and [CMake](https://cmake.org/), and is tested on Windows 11/10.
+Penagram uses strictly cross-platform libraries \(Windows, Mac, and Linux support\) and [CMake](https://cmake.org/), and is tested on Arch linux X11 (with GNOME, idk if that matters), and has been tested on Windows 11/10.

+## Disclaimer
+Wayland is not supported as the restrictions on windows position query and modification with imgui \(internaly imgui calls a fuction that segfaults on wayland, may fix in futer DO NOT EXPECT\).
+Using linux works, but it is buggier that windows.

 ## How to use with cmake